 - Educational research ethics

-He is on the editorial board of Religionspädagogik in pluraler Gesellschaft, and regularly reviews for: British Journal of Religious Education, Journal of Beliefs and Values, Journal of Contemporary Religion, Oxford Review of Education, Religion, and Teachers and Teacher Education.
+He is on the editorial board of Journal of Beliefs & Values, and regularly reviews for: British Journal of Religious Education, Journal of Contemporary Religion, Oxford Review of Education, Religion & Education, and Teachers and Teacher Education.

-Advisory & consultancy: Nigel has been external advisor on research projects across Europe.
-He welcomes consultancy work with schools, educational organisations and governments, and has carried out projects around the world, notably in Bhutan, India and Lebanon.
+Advisory & consultancy: Nigel is involved in advising on research in UK and across Europe, most recently the MORE project in Vienna.
+He has also been a doctoral external examiner in UK and internationally.
+He welcomes consultancy work with schools, educational organisations and governments, and has carried out projects around the world.